Bilevel Optimal Control: Theory, Algorithms, and Applications: Computing M-stationary points of MPCCs

 \section{Computing M-stationary points of MPCCs}

 In this section, we present two algorithms which are tailored to find M-stationary points of a given finite-dimensional MPCC.
 We start with a (safeguarded) augmented Lagrangian method from \cite{GuoDeng2022,JiaKanzowMehlitzWachsmuth2023} which encapsulates the variationally difficult structure of MPCCs in the associated subproblems.
-These, however, can be solved up to the necessary level of quality by suitable proximal gradient algorithms, see e.g.\ \cite[Section~3]{JiaKanzowMehlitzWachsmuth2023} or \cite{KanzowMehlitz2022} for recent studies.
+These, however, can be solved up to the necessary level of quality by suitable proximal gradient algorithms, see e.g.\ \cite{DeMarchi2023,DeMarchiThemelis2022,JiaKanzowMehlitz2023,KanzowMehlitz2022} for recent studies.
 Our second method, originating from \cite{HarderMehlitzWachsmuth2021}, applies a globalized semismooth Newton method to a nonsmooth reformulation of the M-stationarity system as a discontinuous system of equations.
+We note that both approaches are tailored to the finite-dimensional situation, see \cite{HarderWachsmuth2018,HarderWachsmuth2017,MehlitzWachsmuth2016:2} for a critical discussion of M-stationarity in function space optimization as well as some comments about the difference between M-stationarity in the narrower sense, defined via the so-called limiting normal cone, see \cite{Mordukhovich2018}, to the complementarity set, and pointwise M-stationarity.